 ~ Artisanal Gluten-Free Cupcakes by Pete and Kelli Bronski

-Photo courtesy of Pete and Kelli Bronski and The Experiment Publshing
+Photo courtesy of Pete and Kelli Bronski and The Experiment Publishing

 ~ Gluten Free in Five Minutes by Roben Ryberg

-Finish baking in toaster oven (or conventional oven) at 400 degrees Fahrenheit until cheese is melted and crust is crisp.
+- Finish baking in toaster oven (or conventional oven) at 400 degrees Fahrenheit until cheese is melted and crust is crisp.
+(If you used parchment paper for microwaving, remove it before baking.)
 Baking time will be approximately 8 to 10 minutes.

 And here’s reader Deb’s very helpful review of Gluten Free in Five Minutes:

 “My son (18) will be child #3 heading off to college (sadly he is freaked out by the eggs and cheese pizza crust, but will eat it if we don’t mention what crust it is–haha).
 He and I are testing recipes from Roben Ryberg’s new book, Gluten Free in Five Minutes.
 Amazing … so fun and great-tasting results.
-Roben uses mostly single flours (white or brown rice flour, cornstarch, cornmeal or sorghum).There’s a very sophisticated Extreme Chocolate Cake recipe on her website.
-Excellent with fresh whipped cream and berries.
-It’s made with cocoa and no flour.
-I pooh-poohed the microwave “baking” at first.
-But my 15-year old loved making the Extreme Chocolate Cake.
-It’s easy and fun with good results.
-Perhaps she loved it because she was ‘Queen of the Easy Bake Oven’ when she was little.”
+Roben uses mostly single flours (white or brown rice flour, cornstarch, cornmeal or sorghum).”

 ~ The Gluten-Free Asian Kitchen by Laura B. Russell